Albright Institute of Archaeological Research

 The Albright’s annual program is composed of a series of more than 85 lectures, reports, seminars, workshops, field trips, and social events organized according to its fellows’ interests.
 More than sixty fellows from the United States, Europe, and around the world—as well as those from the Israeli and Palestinian academic communities—participate mainly as long-term research appointees.
 AIAR also serves as a support base for numerous short-term scholars and visitors and for a large number of staff, student, and volunteer participants in the twenty-four annual excavation and publication projects affiliated with ASOR.

 AIAR conducts, with the Hebrew University, a joint excavation and publication project on the Philistine site of Tel Miqne-Ekron.
 It is also the organizing institution for an international research project, The Neo-Assyrian Empire in the 7th Century BC: A Study of the Interaction between Center and Periphery.
 This project, under the aegis of the Council of American Overseas Research Centers (CAORC), involves 50 scholars working in Bahrain, Cyprus, Egypt, Greece, Iran, Iraq, Israel, Jordan, Spain, Syria, Tunisia, and Turkey.
-The Albright annually awards up to three NEH fellowships, for periods ranging from four to twelve months, with a maximum grant of $50,400 for 12 months and $18,900 for 4.5 months.
+The Albright annually awards up to three NEH fellowships, for periods ranging from four to twelve months.

 Host Institutions: Providence College, Department of Art and Art History